BlockchainCommons/LifeHash/README.md

 ### 🆕 New in Version 6!

 Hot on the heels of version 5 comes version 6!
 The `.original` version has been renamed `.version1` and `.version2` has been introduced. `.version2` fixes a gradient scaling bug.
-Furthermore, `.version2`, `.detailed`, and `.fiducial` LifeHashes now also use a CMYK-friendly palette that means what you see on-screen is more likely to look like what you see on paper, and in many cases looks less-garish on-screen.
+Furthermore, `.version2`, `.detailed`, and `.fiducial` LifeHashes now use a CMYK-friendly gamut that means what you see on-screen is more likely to look like what you see on paper, and in many cases looks less-garish on-screen.
 The LifeHash generation API still defaults to `.version1`, so you need do nothing if you're alreadying using it: you must opt-in to the other versions.
 Nonetheless, LifeHash `.version1` is now **DEPRECATED**, so if you're starting a new project, I recommend you pick one of the other styles.

 #### LifeHashes In Five Flavors